bbc/tal/widgets/carousel.md

 ![Carousel Structure]({{site.baseurl}}/img/widgets/carousel_structure.png)

+## Instantiating a carousel
+The Carousel takes two parameters in its constructor, an id which will be used when constructing its constituent parts, and an orientation.
+Currently carousels can be vertical or horizontal, and these orientations are provided within a property of the Carousel class.
+If you do not explicitly provide an orientation the carousel will default to a vertical layout.

+{% highlight javascript %}
+var carousel = new Carousel('someCarousel', Carousel.orientations.HORIZONTAL);
+{% endhighlight %}

+## Adding items
+Items can be added to the carousel using the standard container interface, for example

+{% highlight javascript %}
+var carousel = new Carousel('theCarousel');
+var widget = new Widget('someItem');
+carousel.appendChildWidget(widget);
+{% endhighlight %}

+In contrast to the old horizontal carousel, the new carousel does not directly support data binding via its constructor.
+Instead you can use a Binder, which in turn calls appendChildWidget on the Carousel with each data bound widget.

+{% highlight javascript %}
+var carousel = new Carousel('theCarousel');
+var binder = new Binder(someFormatter, someDataSource);
+binder.appendAllTo(carousel);
+{% endhighlight %}

 ## CSS
 When you create a carousel, you provide an id to the Carousel constructor.
 The id of the Mask and Widget Strip divs are derived from the one you provide.
 The mask has \_CarouselMask appended and the Widget Strip has \_WidgetStrip appended.
 In the example above 'simpleVerticalHidingV2Carousel" was provided as the id.